-The arriving small LNG tanker will sail along the following route: the Wandelaar precautionary area, Akkaert-SW, A1, "S3/S4", Scheur West, Pas van het Zand.
+The arriving small LNG tanker will sail along the following route: the pilotage station Wandelaar, Akkaert-SW, A1, "S3/S4", Scheur West, Pas van het Zand.

-If this is necessitated by the traffic situation and/or there is a traffic obstruction on the waterway an alternative route can be chosen following consultation with VCZB: Wandelaar precautionary area, Vaargeul 1, "S3/S4", Scheur West, Pas van het Zand.
+If this is necessitated by the traffic situation and/or there is a traffic obstruction on the waterway an alternative route can be chosen following consultation with VCZB: pilotage station Wandelaar, Vaargeul 1, "S3/S4", Scheur West, Pas van het Zand.